Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Related Works

 and the step size is fixed to $1$.
-In this case, it is equivalent to splitting the data into $l$ blocks, and the minimization is conducted only with respect to the blocks sampled.
-If we let $I$ be the indices not sampled, then following the same reasoning of \eqref{eq:bound1}, we have
+In this case, it is equivalent to splitting the data into $l$ blocks, and the minimization is conducted only with respect to the blocks selected.
+If we let $I$ be the indices not selected, then following the same reasoning for \eqref{eq:reasoning}, we have

-where the equality holds when all $X$ are identical and $|I| = l - m$.
-Therefore, by combining \eqref{eq:bound} and \eqref{eq:lipschitz}, it is not hard to see that in this case minimizing $Q^{\AL}_{B_t}$ directly results in a certain amount of function value decrease.
+Therefore, by \eqref{eq:bound} and the Lipschitz-continuous differentiability of $G^*$, it is not hard to see that in this case minimizing $Q^{\AL}_{B_t}$ directly results in a certain amount of function value decrease.
 The analysis in \cite{TY13b} then shows that the primal iterates $\{\bw_t\}$ obtained by substituting the dual iterates $\{\AL_t\}$ into \eqref{eq:w} converges linearly to the optimum when all $\xi_i$ have Lipschitz continuous gradient and converges with a rate of $O(1/\epsilon)$ when all $\xi_i$ are Lipschitz continuous by using some proof techniques similar to that in \cite{SSS12b}.
-As we noted in Section \ref{sec:analysis}, this is actually the same as showing the convergence rate of the dual objective and then relate it to the primal objective.
-The key difference to our analysis is that they do not assume the further structure \eqref{eq:strong} of the dual problem when $\bxi^*$ is not strongly convex, ergo the sublinear rate.
+As we noted in Section \ref{sec:analysis}, this is actually the same as showing the convergence rate of the dual objective and then relating it to the primal objective.

 The second approach in \cite{TY13b}, called the practical variant, considers